 As Dr. DeGraff uses this time for his own back-burner projects—to write a new book, to start another business—he notes that our “someday” for working on innovative ideas and creative solutions is today.

-For more on innovation and the way we are working now, visit our Webinar Series on our Asia Pacific website.
+For more from Dr. DeGraff on innovation and the way we are working now, visit Haworth Connect to watch the video.